sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 #   - name: Other Typography?

 toc:
-  - name: Overview of the Feature Geometry Papers
+  - name: An Overview of the Feature Geometry Papers
   - name: Ablations
     subsections:
       - name: Semantically Correlated Concepts